 OLD FOOTAGE: I’m stepping out of my small office in the Hall of Justice slipping a cell phone into the breast pocket of my jacket.
-Kamala Harris sees me from about 60 feet away and hastens down the hall shaking her head in disapproval.
+Kamala Harris sees me from about 60 feet away and walks swiftly down the hall, shaking her head in disapproval.
 “You shouldn’t do that,” she says.
 “My mother is a physician, a serious researcher, not given to faddish thinking.
 She says that data on the effect of microwave radiation on the heart isn’t strong enough to establish safety.”
 Since that warning from Dr. Harris’s daughter, not once in 20 years have I put my cellphone in the left breast pocket of my jacket.
 The woman knows how to drive home a point.*

 I’m in Kamala’s office. enthusing about the city of Alameda, where we might be able to afford a house: “Marci loves that it’s 10 degrees warmer than San Francisco.
 Not only is housing cheaper, it’s friendlier, it’s better integrated, you don’t have to make your way around strung-out people on the sidewalks, there’s a long sandy beach to walk on…” Kamala nodded as I listed the glories of the Island City.
 “I’m glad to hear that it’s changed,” she said, as if she didn’t wholly believe my rap.
 “When I was a teenager we couldn’t go to parties there.
 The Alameda police would stop us when we came through the tunnel.”